GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 ### Pointer Receiver

 Using a pointer receiver allows the method to modify the original struct value.
-It also avoids making a copy of the struct, which might be more efficient for large structs.
+It also avoids making a copy of the struct, which might be more efficient for large structs. **Please note, just so this is clear in your head, everything in Go is pass by value.** With a pointer receiver, the method receives a value which is a pointer to an address, then it a makes a copy of that pointer to an address and assigns it to the receiver's parameter.
+In the `HaveBirthday` method, n these methods, `p` is a copy of the address pointing to the `Person` instance.

 ```go
 func (p *Person) HaveBirthday() {